PhilipNaudus/simple_site-gh-pages/pages/overview/question_about_mulans_legend_and_history.md

 According to the legend, Mulan was exceedingly beautiful and talented.
 In fact, the Tang dynasty poem [Mulan Temple](/pages/tang/mulan_temple_du_mu) compares Mulan to [Wang Zhaojun](https://www.theepochtimes.com/wang-zhaojun-beauty-of-peace_1069045.html), one of the most beautiful women who ever lived in ancient China.

 According to the Ming dynasty play *[Mulan Joins the Army](/pages/ming/mulan_joins_the_army_xu_wei)*, Mulan was arranged to marry the son of Wang Sixun after she returned to war.
 The Qing dynasty novel *[Fierce and Filial](/pages/qing/fierce_and_filial)* gave Wang Sixun’s son a name: Wang Qingyun, and made them already engaged at the beginning of the story.
-In fact, according to the novel, Mulan broke off her engagement to join the army.
+According to the novel, Mulan broke off her engagement to join the army.

 <figure class="float right" style="max-width:450px;">
 <img class="fillimg" src="/assets/images/articles/fiercely_filial/wang_qingyun_hua_mulans_fiance.png" alt="Wang Qingyun, Mulan's fiance.
 Included as an illustration in an early woodblock printing of Fierce and Filial." />